Joeeel17/8-Week-SQL-Challenge/Case Study 3 - Foodie-Fi/questions_and_answers.md

 19|pro monthly  |2020-06-29|
 19|pro annual   |2020-08-29|

-* Client #1 upgraded to the basic monthly subscription within their 7 day trial period.
+* **Client #1**: upgraded to the basic monthly subscription within their 7 day trial period.
-* Client #2 upgraded to the pro annual subscription within their 7 day trial period.
+* **Client #2**: upgraded to the pro annual subscription within their 7 day trial period.
-* Client #11 cancelled their subscription within their 7 day trial period.
+* **Client #11**: cancelled their subscription within their 7 day trial period.
-* Client #13 upgraded to the basic monthly subscription within their 7 day trial period and upgraded to pro annual 3 months later.
+* **Client #13**: upgraded to the basic monthly subscription within their 7 day trial period and upgraded to pro annual 3 months later.
-* Client #15 upgraded to the pro annual subscription within their 7 day trial period and cancelled the following month.
+* **Client #15**: upgraded to the pro annual subscription within their 7 day trial period and cancelled the following month.
-* Client #16 upgraded to the basic monthly subscription after their 7 day trial period and upgraded to pro annual almost 5 months later.
+* **Client #16**: upgraded to the basic monthly subscription after their 7 day trial period and upgraded to pro annual almost 5 months later.
-* Client #18 upgraded to the pro monthly subscription within their 7 day trial period.
+* **Client #18**: upgraded to the pro monthly subscription within their 7 day trial period.
-* Client #19 upgraded to the pro monthly subscription within their 7 day trial period and upgraded to pro annual 2 months later.
+* **Client #19**: upgraded to the pro monthly subscription within their 7 day trial period and upgraded to pro annual 2 months later.

 **B. Data Analysis Questions**